-Basic concepts of sociology with special reference to group life, social institutions, and social processes.
+This is an introductory course designed to inform students about the study of social behavior in human groups.
+Basic concepts of sociology with special reference to group life, social institutions, and social processes will be explored, along with other socially relevant issues.